 It's difficult to say if the double standards exhibited by the White House or what appears to be a total lack of self-awareness by U.S. officials is the most surprising part of the unfolding Ukraine saga.
 While Obama continues to charge his Russian counterpart, Vladimir Putin, with violating Ukraine's sovereignty and territorial integrity in breach of international law, it is difficult to forget this comes after the infamous "Fuck the EU" comment by Assistant Secretary of State Victoria Nuland in the run-up to Ukraine's revolution.
 The comment revealed the extent to which Washington was recklessly maneuvering to undermine Ukraine's elected pro-Russian president, Viktor Yanukovych, by backing the Kiev street protesters' demands.

-In reality America has few military options in Russia's backyard unless it has the backing of a full and enthusiastic NATO and that is very unlikely.
-Europe has reason to be unexcited about a possible long and expensive conflict.
+In reality, America has few military options in Russia's backyard unless it has the backing of a full and enthusiastic NATO and that is very unlikely.
+Europe has reason to be unexcited about a possibly long and expensive conflict.
 While still trying to recover from a recession Europe would face fuel shortages and a massive spike in the price of natural gas.
-Currently Russia supplies much of the gas used in Europe, this gives Putin a great deal of leverage.
-If an actual ground attack were to occur few see the Russians as likely to rollover as other armies have when America approaches.
+Currently, Russia supplies much of the gas used in Europe, this gives Putin a great deal of leverage.
+If an actual ground attack were to occur few see the Russians as likely to roll over as other armies have when America approaches.

 It appears Russia has been thinking several steps ahead and was prepared for being squeezed out of the Group of 8 for some time.
 With the recent exclusion of Russia what is now known as the Group of 7 and is made up of mostly insolvent nations has seen its global influence wane.
 A major shift in the geopolitical axis towards the east is taking place.
 As the days of summer past and we move towards fall the thought of a long cold winter will begin to weigh heavily upon the Euro-zone.
 Time appears on the side of Putin who has not taken the lead in promoting violence in Ukraine but instead left it to those in Kiev who insist on holding the fractured and bankrupt country together by force.